OzanBtw/midas-tax-calc/README.md

 - Fast and efficient performance

 ## Compatibility
-Tested on macOS Ventura.
-Support for other platforms will be added in the future.
+Tested on macOS Ventura and tested with limited coverage on Windows 11.

 ## Install & Setup
 To install the project, run the following command in a terminal in your desired directory: